-This paper concerns the problem of citizen privacy in the era of delivery drones.
-Prior studies [24, 41, 69, 96, 107] have shown that citizens perceive drones as a threat to their privacy, and rightly so.
-Drones are equipped with cameras for navigation, and the video feeds captured by these cameras may record footage of groundbased citizens and their private spaces [104].
-A recent survey in the US found that 88% of the participants were concerned about delivery drones recording their footage and using it for marketing and advertising [31].
+This thesis concerns the problem of citizen privacy in the era of delivery drones.
+Prior studies [21, 96, 87, 63, 37] have shown that citizens perceive drones as a threat to their privacy, and rightly so.
+Drones are equipped with cameras for navigation, and the video feeds captured by these cameras may record footage of ground-based citizens and their private spaces [94].
+A recent survey in the US found that 88% of the participants were concerned about delivery drones recording their footage and using it for marketing and advertising [28].
 Admittedly, the delivery drone sector is regulated by government oversight (e.g., the identities of drones are generally known), and the drones belong to large e-commerce companies with reputations to protect.
 Nevertheless, privacy remains a problem because citizens have no way to reason about how the footage is stored or used.
-Recent drone-based food and coffee delivery trials by Alphabet Wing in various Australian cities led to citizen concerns and a parliamentary report calling for oversight on privacy [25, 73].
-European drone vendors recently formed Drones4Sec [42], a body to define protection of personal data in the era of drones (among other objectives).
-Laws proposed by various countries have suggested that data gatherers (e.g., drone operators) must incorporate suitable accountability mechanisms to protect
+Recent drone-based food and coffee delivery trials by Alphabet Wing in various Australian cities led to citizen concerns and a parliamentary report calling for oversight on privacy [22, 66].
+European drone vendors recently formed Drones4Sec [38], a body to define protection of personal data in the era of drones (among other objectives).
+Laws proposed by various countries have suggested that data gatherers (e.q., drone operators) must incorporate suitable accountability mechanisms to protect citizen privacy [70].
+Indeed, large e-commerce companies are often asked by governments to explain how they use the data they collect [34].